Last updated on: December 23rd, 2019 ~

 So if you’re unapologetically interested in living the best life possible – keep on reading…

-The Problem with Making Decisions with Anxiety
+The Problem with Making Decisions with Anxiety and ADHD

 One of the most unfortunate aspects of living with anxiety is constantly worrying what other people think about you.